Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: Compilation of the Shinault--Tracy Table and a General Conjecture

 Since the last four entries are the derivatives of the first four, this solution is consistent with the form of solution we are interested in.
 Generally, we first solve the linear system for

 and then check for consistency $p_m'=r_m$, $m=1,\ldots,n$.
 If consistent, such a solution also satisfies \eqref{eq:linearFForm} by integrating its differentiated form: the constant of integration vanishes because both sides decay (rapidly) to zero as $s\to\infty$.
-In the example we thus have calculated
+In the example we have thus obtained

-So, two effects of integrability must happen for this recursive algorithm to work properly: \begin{itemize}\itemsep=3pt \item the overdetermined $(2n^2+1)\times 2n$ linear system has actually a solution in $\Q[s]^{2n}$, \item the solution is consistent (the last $n$ entries being the derivatives of the first $n$ ones). \end{itemize} Because of the algebraic independence of the solution $q,q'$ of Painlevé II over $\Q[s]$, the converse is also true: if there is a representation as a linear $F$-form at all, the algorithm succeeds by finding its unique coefficient polynomials.
+So, two effects of integrability must happen for this recursive algorithm to work properly: \begin{itemize}\itemsep=3pt \item the overdetermined $(2n^2+1)\times 2n$ linear system has actually a solution in $\Q[s]^{2n}$, \item the solution is consistent (the last $n$ entries being the derivatives of the first $n$ ones). \end{itemize} Because of the algebraic independence of the solution $q,q'$ of Painlevé II over $\Q[s]$ (cf.~\cite[Thm.~21.1]{MR1960811}), the converse is also true: if there is a representation as a linear $F$-form at all, the algorithm succeeds by finding its unique coefficient polynomials.

 Based on a CAS implementation of the algorithm, we can report that the $u_{jk}$ are represented as linear $F$-forms of degree $j+k+1$ for $0\leq j+k\leq 50$,\footnote{A table of the resulting linear $F$-forms comes with the source files at \url{https://arxiv.org/abs/2301.02022}.} adding further evidence to the conjecture of Shinault and Tracy; a general proof, however, would require theoretical insight into the underlying integrability of \eqref{eq:TWextended}.
 If true, an induction shows that